BigBossErndog/Amara2/README.md

 #### - *Building your project*
-Amara2 requires VS Build Tools from Microsoft to build your final game.
+Amara2 requires VS Build Tools from Microsoft to make a final build of your game.
 You don't have to install it until you need to build your game.

 Download the installer from: